bsuir250502/Lab2_Senkov/README.txt

 ===============================================================

                             MANUAL:

   If You want to work with :
-    *  main information of students - enter './bin -1 -1' in comman line.
+  * main information of students - enter './bin -main'.
   * main information and data about :
-         # mother, father, brother  ( enter './bin -2 -1' )
+     # mother, father, brother ( enter './bin -main -mfb').
   * main information and data about :
-         # mother, father, sister, brother  ( enter './bin -2 -2' )
+     # mother, father, sister, brother ( enter './bin -main -mfbs').
   * main information and data about :
-         # mother, sister, brother  ( enter './bin -2 -3' )
+     # mother, sister, brother ( enter './bin -main -mbs').

-    Main information about student:
+  main information about student:
   1) name.
   2) sername.
   3) patronymic.

 ===============================================================